 While we were there, I worked on some kitchen cleaning, washed a couple of loads of laundry to hang out, and found a couple of eggs the chickens were hiding.
 Hubby put new batteries in the thermostat, helped turn her mattress, bought her a fan, and fixed her vacuum cleaner.
 We enjoyed some Marmalade Chicken Salad sammies, chips, and blood orange beer.
 Mother gifted me a quilt and some eggs and onions.
 We left around 3 p.m., sweaty and tired, but it was a good visit.

-I worry about her yard - looks like it needs a haircut, and the chicken holes are merely disguised by grass now - its a landmine trap of uneven ground just waiting for her to fall again...maybe that will be a Fall project.
-Its way too hot right now - we are already into 100 degree days.
+I worry about her yard - the chicken holes are a landmine trap of uneven ground just waiting for her to fall again.
+Maybe that will be a Fall project, but its way too hot right now - we are already into 100 degree days.

 We stopped by a nearby winery along the way - Windy Winery.
-It looked cute from the outside, but there was a wine bus parked outside - a wine trail is in full swing and this was one of the stops.
-Bad sign.
+It looked cute from the outside, but there was a wine bus parked outside.

 From the street it looks like not much.
-But in the back is a LOT of parking and a giant backyard, full of shady oaks and tables and a band playing country tunes.
+But in the back is a giant backyard, full of shady oaks and tables and a band playing country tunes.
 None of those guys could have been younger than 80 and it was delightful.

-They had a separate little building serving cold drinks you could order while you waited for your table.
+They had a separate little building serving cold drinks while you waited for your table.
 It was warm out there, but not terrible - they had misters going and so much shade from the trees.

 We ended up getting seated inside and dinner was ridiculously good - chicken fried steak with jalapeno cream gravy, crisp-tender green beans, fried okra, homemade roll.
-I didn't get a picture of it because I was busy shoving it into my mouth.
-I haven't had a meal that good in a long time!
 We sat outside a little while longer, then headed homeward.

 {Warning - graphic picture of decapitated rattlesnake!}

 We arrived back at Highlands at dusk just in time to have a run-in with a rattlesnake.
-We won.
-But it wasn't a fun after dinner activity, so we unwound at the firepit with a nice bottle of red and called it a day!
+We won, but it wasn't a fun after dinner activity, so we unwound at the firepit and called it a day!
 Thankfully, I didn't dream about snakes.

-The next morning we fried up some bacon and enjoyed some of the eggs from Brenham.
-We didn't have any chores to do, so we generally kicked back.
+The next morning we ate breakfast and generally kicked back.
 Hubby hosed off the truck.
 I walked around a little, hearing a cow mooing some ways over that sounded like a mama looking for a calf.
 Other than that, no more wildlife encounters.
 We sunned for a bit until it got too hot.

 We left around 1 p.m. to do a little exploring in San Saba - there is a winery there that is also opening a tasting room in Burnet.
 So we had to check it out.